Geoffrey Bowers: Career and diagnosis

 During his time at law school, Bowers earned a position on the Cardozo law review and worked part-time, first as a proofreader at a law firm and later as a researcher and writer for Phillips, Nizer, Benjamin, Krim and Ballon, a New York law firm.
 After his graduation he joined Phillips, Nizer, et al. as an associate.

 In August 1984, Bowers joined Baker McKenzie as a litigation associate.
 Baker McKenzie is an international law firm, and Bowers hoped to use his knowledge of Italian, German, French, Dutch and Spanish.
 The following year, Bowers began to experience throbbing headaches and see yellow spots.
 He was diagnosed with meningitis.
 In April 1986, he was diagnosed with Kaposi's sarcoma and AIDS.

 In May 1986 the law firm's partners gave Bowers a satisfactory evaluation.
 Two months later, in July, they voted to dismiss him, without following normal termination procedures, including consulting with his supervisor or asking for a list of his clients and billable hours.
 His supervisors objected to the decision, delaying its implementation.
 However, in October, 12 of the 15 partners again voted to dismiss him.
-He left the company on December 5, 1986.
+He left the firm on December 5, 1986.

 Baker & McKenzie lawsuit and hearings

 Bowers subsequently filed a complaint with the New York State Division of Human Rights alleging discrimination.
 On July 14, 1987, the New York State Division of Human Rights held the first hearings in the case in a trial format, with Judge Amos Carnegie overseeing the proceedings.
 A representative for the firm claimed that Bowers was dismissed because of performance issues, while his complaint charged that he had been fired from his job because of the skin lesions that had begun appearing on his body and face.
 Bowers died on September 30, 1987, in Boston at the age of 33, just two months after the hearings began.
 His long-term partner Alex Londres (a short story writer) died one year later, also of AIDS-related illness.

 The hearings took place on 39 days over the course of two years.
 It took more than six years for the case to finally be resolved, when in December 1993 the agency awarded its largest sum for any complaint to that date: $500,000 in compensatory damages and the back pay he would have earned had he remained employed.
-Baker McKenzie appealed but subsequently withdrew the appeal in 1995 after they negotiated a confidential settlement with Bowers' family, forbidding parties from ever discussing the case or the terms of the agreement.
+Baker McKenzie appealed but subsequently withdrew the appeal in 1995 after they negotiated a confidential settlement with Bowers's family, forbidding parties from ever discussing the case or the terms of the agreement.